JoinOliverWyman/ds_challenge/Part_1/Description.md

 ## Part 1 ‐ Exploratory data analysis
 An attached archive contains financial and qualitative data for a number of companies.
 It also has 'flags.csv' table with default dates.
 Perform cleaning and explore the data, try to find some underlying patterns.
-Visualize the results and briefly comment your insights.
+Visualize the results and briefly comment on your insights.

 ## Data description
 #### Qualitative data